afatsini/webdos/README.md

   - `placeholder.jpg` - Default image used when a cover isn't available
 - `games/` - Folder to store DOS game ZIP files
 - `covers/` - Folder to store game cover images (both manual and auto-fetched)
+- `Dockerfile` - Instructions for building the Docker container
+- `docker-compose.yml` - Configuration for running the application with Docker Compose

 ## Future Enhancements